Key Takeaways:

 The quick answer is that it makes divorce quicker, cheaper, and easier.
 At least if you and your ex can play nice and act like adults.

-Mediation also tends to be much less stressful.
+Mediation is also typically less stressful.
 Instead of the pressure of appearing in court, presenting your case, and waiting for a decree, this is two people in a room working out an arrangement that, ideally, everyone can live with.

 Mediation doesn’t work in every case.
-Some divorcing couples try but eventually wind up in court regardless.
-It’s not right for every situation, but if you can make it work, sometimes mediation is the optimal choice to end your marriage.
+Some divorcing couples try but eventually end up in court.
+It’s not right for every situation, but if you can make it work, mediation can be the optimal choice to end your marriage.

 Should You Hire A Lawyer For Mediation?